 Unlike a hot water bath canner, the steam canner uses only 2 inches of water.
 Making it an ideal canning tool to use on a glasstop stove.
 Because of its lighter weight when full, the steam canner is also gentler on the stove burners.
 Not to mention, during the summer months this tool releases very little heat.
 Keeping the temperature within the home more bearable.

-A steam canner is capable of holding 1/2 pint, pints, and quart size jars.
+This particular canner is capable of holding 1/2 pint, pints, and quart size jars.

 How can the jars of food be safely preserved with so little water?